-RAW is a ride created by cyclists for cyclists.
-The routes are chosen because they look scenic, challenging, and fun.
-The event is produced by a volunteer committee and Cascade Bicycle Club staff.
-We look forward to new routes and revisiting some of our popular past rides also.
+RAW is a ride created by cyclists for cyclists and routes are chosen for the scenery, challenge and fun.
+We look forward to new routes and revisiting some of our past favorites.

 1999: RAW 1, Cascade Bicycle Club's First Ever Cross-State Event!

 In late 1998, a small group of volunteers, spearheaded by Marshall Brown, decided it was time for Cascade Bicycle Club to have a cross-state event and RAW was born.
 Following a route similar to that made popular by the "Great E.S.C.A.P.E. rides staged in the late '80s and early '90s, RAW left Bow-Edision in August of 1999, crossing over the Cascades on Highway 20 and Okanagon mountains to Newport.